 After you file your personal injury claim, the at-fault driver’s insurance company will begin investigating the accident.
 An insurance claims adjuster conducts the investigation.

-The insurance adjuster will review thoroughly every piece of evidence that you’ve provided with your claim letter.
+The insurance adjuster will thoroughly review every piece of evidence that you’ve provided with your claim letter.
 This might include official police reports, photographs of the accident scene, statements from witnesses, medical records, statements from all drivers involved, video footage from the accident location, and recordings.

 After completing the investigation your claim will get either accepted or rejected by the insurance company.
 The insurer will provide an approval or denial letter.